mvillmow89/Serenity-Cucumber5-Starter-Tests/README.md

 # Serenity-Cucumber5-Starter-Tests
-This is the Serenity Cucumber5 Starter code
+This is the Serenity Cucumber5 Starter code.
+The starter code can be found at this location - https://github.com/serenity-bdd/serenity-cucumber5-starter

-The code has been updated to utilize multiple search engines: DuckDuckGo (Original), Google, and Bing
+This project contains updates to the original starter code to utilize multiple search engines: DuckDuckGo (Original), Google, and Bing